msarmi9/dlxp/README.md

-A repository of some deep learning notebooks.
+A repository of deep learning experiemnts.